 Obviously, anytime you’re dealing with dogs, you already have a leg up. 🙂

 It’s no secret that visuals help tell and sell stories.
 Over the past several years, infographics have become one of the most popular ways to tell stories.
 Their unique approach to representing graphics through visuals makes them easy and fun to digest.
-It’s for that reason that they are liked and shared on social media 3X more than other any other type of content.
+It’s for that reason that they are liked and shared on social media 3X more than any other type of content.

 Depending on the complexity of the story and data, you may need to enlist a professional data visualization shop, however, tools like Piktochart make it possible for just about anyone to be a visual storyteller today.